 We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you via our websites.

 We have procedures in place to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 Third party services

-We may from time to time make available through our websites certain services provided by third parties.
-To gain access to these services, you must register with these third parties and deal with them direct.
-Please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
+We may from time to time make available through our websites certain services provided by third parties and or you may link to a third party website from our websites.
+Please note that these third party websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 How long will we use your personal data for?